 Jokes, clips and footage related to India's thriving movie industry dominate the app's platform, along with memes and videos in which youngsters, some scantily clad, lip-sync and dance to popular music.

-Bytedance challenged the state court's ban order in India'sSupreme Court last week, saying it went against freedom of speech rights in India.
+Chinese startup Bytedance urged India'sSupreme Court last week to quash the ban order, saying it would go against freedom of speech rights in India.

-The company however welcomed the decision to appoint a senior lawyer to assist the court in upcoming proceedings.
+The company, however, welcomed the court's decision to appoint a senior lawyer who would assist the court in upcoming proceedings.

-The state court has requested written submissions from Bytedance in the case and has scheduled its next hearing for April 24.
+The state court has requested written submissions from Bytedance in the case and will next hear it on April 24.

 Salman Waris, a technology lawyer at TechLegis Advocates & Solicitors, said the legal action against Bytedance could set a precedent of Indian courts intervening to regulate content on social media and other digital platforms.